FactoryXCode/MfPack/README.md

 **Important note:**
-Some Windows 11 versions do not support Dolby AC-3 and H.265 (hvec) codecs because of financial/license reasons.
+The latest Windows 11 versions do not support Dolby AC-3 and H.265 (hvec) codecs because of financial/license reasons.
-Those you can buy from Microsoft Store.
+Those you can buy from Microsoft Store or download elsewhere.

 # Samples